Alameda, California: Spanish and Mexican eras

 The first post office opened in 1854.
-The first school, Schermerhorn School, was opened in 1855 (and eventually renamed as Lincoln School).
+The first school, Schermerhorn School, was opened a year later in 1855 (eventually renamed as Lincoln School).
 The San Francisco and Alameda Railroad opened the Encinal station in 1864.
+The early formation of the Park Street Historic Commercial District (or downtown) was centered near the train lines.
 Encinal's own post office opened in 1876, was renamed West End in 1877, and closed in 1891.

-On September 6, 1869, the Alameda Terminal made history; it was the site of the arrival of the first train via the First transcontinental railroad to reach the shores of San Francisco Bay, thus achieving the first coast to coast transcontinental railroad in North America.
+On September 6, 1869, the Alameda Terminal made history; it was the site of the arrival of the first train via the First transcontinental railroad to reach the shores of San Francisco Bay, marking the first coast to coast transcontinental railroad in North America.

 The Croll Building, on the corner of Webster Street and Central Avenue, was the site of Croll's Gardens and Hotel, used as training quarters for some of the most popular fighters in boxing from 1883 to 1914.
-Jack Johnson and several other champions all stayed and trained here.]
+Jack Johnson and several other champions all stayed and trained here.

 The need for expanded shipping facilities and increased flow of current through the estuary led to the dredging of a tidal canal through the marshland between Oakland and Alameda.
 Construction started in 1874, but it was not completed until 1902, resulting in Alameda becoming an island.

 Modern era

 In 1917, a private entertainment park called Neptune Beach was built in the area now known as Crab Cove, which became a major recreation destination in the 1920s and 1930s.
-Both the American snow cone and the popsicle were first sold at Neptune Beach.
-The Kewpie doll became the original prize for winning games of chance at the beach – another Neptune Beach innovation.
+It was sometimes referred to as the "Coney Island of the West".
+The popsicle was first sold to the public at Neptune Beach in 1923.
 The park closed down in 1939.

 The Alameda Works Shipyard was one of the largest and best-equipped shipyards in the country.
 Together with other industrial facilities, it became part of the defense industry buildup before and during World War II, which attracted many migrants from other parts of the United States for the high-paying jobs.
 In the 1950s, Alameda's industrial and shipbuilding industries thrived along the Alameda Estuary.